naisargi0903/NLP_Assignments/README.md

    - Build an N-gram language model (bigram/trigram).
    - Implement smoothing techniques (Laplace, Kneser-Ney).
    - Generate context-aware suggestions for partial sentences.
+   -
+##  Additional Assignments

+Extra lab assignments are also available on advanced topics such as:

+- **Deep Learning-based Morphological Analysis**
+  Implementing FSTs and sequence-to-sequence models for morpheme prediction.

+- **Neural and Probabilistic Dependency Parsing**
+  Using traditional algorithms (like CYK) and neural models for parsing syntactic structures.

+- **Rule-Based Machine Translation**
+  Building simple English-to-Indian language translation systems using handcrafted grammar rules.

+- **Topic Modeling using LDA**
+  Discovering hidden thematic structures in a corpus using Gensim's LDA.

+- **Word Sense Disambiguation using the Lesk Algorithm**
+  Disambiguating word meanings based on contextual clues using WordNet.